Xetibo/ReSet-Doc/sections/plugin_implementation/monitor.typ

 primary monitor, which should be the default monitor for starting applications, widgets and more.
 However, tiling environments like Hyprland do not offer a primary monitor, as these types of environments handle these use cases with explicit focus.
-If your focus is currently on "monitor 1", then the application will also be started on this monitor.
+If your focus is currently on "Monitor 1", then the application will also be started on this monitor.
 Similarly, widgets and panels are created explicitly, meaning you would need to define one or more monitors where your widget or panel should be.